 (e) a person who is employed or engaged to provide security services for the school’s premises;

-“specified” means specified in a sign, notice or marking referred to in regulation 87(1).
+specified means specified in a sign, notice or marking referred to in regulation 87(1).

 87. Signs, notices and markings for traffic control on school premises: s.
 119(2)(h) and (i)